 Heat a large grill pan or regular pan on medium heat and generously coat it with cooking spray/oil.
 After a minute, add chicken breast (make sure they're not touching) and some pineapple slices.
 Add salt and pepper.
-Cook on each side for about 4-5 mins depending on thickness.
+Cook on each side for about four to five minutes depending on thickness.
 Flip the pineapple when you flip the chicken!
 You may need to cook the chicken in two batches.

 Remove pineapple and chicken from the pan and divide into four portions directly into your meal prep containers.

 Give the pan a quick wipe if desired, and add a little more cooking spray/oil.
 Add the green beans, salt and pepper to taste and a splash of water.
-Cover the pan to steam about 8-10 mins on medium heat (until they're a bit soft)
+Cover the pan to steam for about eight to ten minutes on medium heat (until they're a bit soft)